 “I believe the English are greatly deceived with the many flattering accounts respecting the beauty of the country and the fine salubrious air of South Australia” (Letters of Rachel Hemmings, 1854; quoted by Bird, 1989).

-These few quotes, drawn from hundreds from explorers, colonists and settlers writings, indicate that although there were many features of the Australian landscape which were unfamiliar, and often the opposite of their experience, nevertheless, there was an appreciation of its scenic qualities.
+These few quotes, drawn from hundreds from the writings of explorers, colonists and settlers, indicate that although there were many features of the Australian landscape which were unfamiliar, and often the opposite of their experience, nevertheless, there was an appreciation of its scenic qualities.
 Certainly, there was a prevalence of comments of the picturesque (i.e. that which would look good in a picture) and the Romantic view, the prevailing aesthetic models of the era, couched within the underlying utilitarian concern for the potential productivity of the land.